jkoplo/CrudeObservatory/README.md

 I appreciate community help with testing, submitting issues, and requesting features.

+For those wanting to jump right in to using Crude Observatory with InfluxDB (an open-source time series database) start here: [InfluxDB Configuration](docs/InfluxDB-Configuration.md)

 Current assumptions/limitations are documented here: [Limitations & Assumptions](docs/Limitations-Assumptions.md)

 ## Overview